HSF/hsf.github.io/organization/_posts/2021/2021-02-18-coordination.md

     - Yet also rationalising "wait for email to copy from Twiki" as an important "validation strategy"
     - Liberation from collaboration code is valued
 - Bearing in mind mostly ATLAS/CMS input, steps towards consolidation of analysis-specific sources
-    - ATLAS Calibration Area, CMS common json on cvmfs for heavier calibration files
+    - ATLAS Calibration Area, CMS common JSON on CVMFS for heavier calibration files
     - Associated cross-section info in dataset/production management DBs
         - Concerns over curation & source-checking
-    - ATLAS more keen to centralise than CMS -- this did take some time
+    - ATLAS keener to centralise than CMS -- this did take some time
     - Needs to be relocatable for sites/users w/o connectivity
     - Preloading to reduce overheads/facilitate preservation?
 - Concern over 100% processing requirement is not so great?